arthurazs/ics-parser/README.md

 ## Warning

-It was made for my personal use case.
+This project was made for my personal use case.
 Right now it only parses en-US summaries, and two time zones:

 - E. South America Standard Time